MatthewMckee4/unsoundness-checker/README.md

 Most type checkers do a very good job of preventing this unsoundness, but there are still several cases where unsoundness can occur and users can run into `TypeError`s.

+## Contributing

+This project is my 4th year individual project at the University of Glasgow.
+This repository is only public to show my progress.
+Please do not attempt to contribute to this.